fuku77/suna/README.md

 - ✔️ Minimal.
 - ✔️ Written in POSIX-Compliant Shell, making it very portable.

+:warning: The parser is not complete.
+Tables, code blocks etc. will not work.

 # 📖 Installation & Usage

 #### Clone the git repository.